canaantt/canaantt.github.io/FE_P4/README.md

 ### All the steps taken
-1. using gulp to minify css, js, html
+1. using npm and gulp to minify css, js, html
 2. modified two functions in views/js/main.js:
   * updatePositions()
+  	reduce the pained pizza number from 200 to 20
+  * changePizzaSizes()
     * var elems = document.querySelectorAll(".randomPizzaContainer"); So document.querySelectorAll only gets called once
     * Two variables are taken out of the for loop:  var dx = determineDx(elems[1], size);, var newwidth = (elems[1].offsetWidth + dx) + 'px';

-  * changePizzaSizes()
+3. inline google font, inline css/style.css and views/css/style.css
-3. delay css loading
+4. delay google analytical javascript loading
 4. reduced the size of the images

 ### to run
 1. cd to FE_P4
 2. npm install
 3. gulp
 4. open index.html and click on link to Cam's Pizzeria
-5. defer loading js
-5.